 The sort-of explanation comes close to Claude Chabrols Dr M/Club Extinction (1990), which was about a mastermind programming people to mass suicide using subliminals inside mass media.
 There is maybe something also something of Kiyoshi Kurosawas deeply unfathomable Cure (1997) about a mystery man hypnotizing people into becoming killers, as well as Kurosawas Pulse (2001) about mass suicides.
 In comparison to Kurosawa, Suicide Club seems acutely confused, with Shion Sonos seeming need to go off on a tangent with a new idea every five minutes making the film seem amateurish and muddled.
 Even as a police procedural it is unbelievable it is only some three-quarters into the film before the police actually come up with the idea of tracking down the IP address of the website, which is something so obvious that you wonder why it was not the first thing on their list.

 Shion Sono made a sequel with Norikos Dinner Table (2005).
-Over the next few years, Sono has made a number of other genre filns, including the perversely disturbed Strange Circus (2005), Exte: Hair Extensions (2007) about killer hair extensions, Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride, Guilty of Romance (2011) about sexual fulfilment and murder, Himizu (2011) about murderous children, The Land of Hope (2012) set in an alternate world, Tokyo Tribe (2014), a futuristic film about gangland wars where all the dialogue is delivered in rap, Love and Peace (2015), an awkward romance involving talking animals, Tag (2015), a reality blurring teen film set in a world without men, the comedy The Virgin Psychics (2015), and The Whispering Star (2015) about an intergalactic delivery android; and Tokyo Vampire Hotel (2017).
+Over the next few years, Sono has made a number of other genre filns, including the perversely disturbed Strange Circus (2005); Exte: Hair Extensions (2007) about killer hair extensions; Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; The Land of Hope (2012) set in an alternate world; Tokyo Tribe (2014), a near-future set film about gangland wars where much of the dialogue is delivered in rap; Love and Peace (2015), an awkward romance involving talking animals; Tag (2015), a reality blurring teen film set in a world without men; the comedy The Virgin Psychics (2015); and The Whispering Star (2015) about an intergalactic delivery android; and Tokyo Vampire Hotel (2017).

 Classic opening scene:-